Putting in a ventilation system to your home can keep indoor air from becoming stale and manage humidity levels.

 Mold, pollen and pet dander are ordinary pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

 VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
-They can also be located in numerous air fresheners and scented candles.
+They can also be detected in numerous air fresheners and scented candles.
 High VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has conditions that intensify at home and improve when you leave, you may be struggling with indoor pollution.
+If your family has problems that intensify at home and improve when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Persistent cold or flu symptoms.
 A sore throat or runny nose that never improves could be connected to air quality.
 This is especially true if you feel better when you leave your home.